 1825 – 1835 or so, when it became known as “Britannia Village”

 I’m going to opt for 1818 since it is a firm date that puts the area in the hands of Britannia’s “founder.”
 He also seems to have been the first one to regard Britannia as possibly valuable and perhaps even important, not simply a place to avoid and/or ignore.

-1820 could work too, particularly if you want to pretend that LeBreton called the site Britannia when he built his home here, although he may have already named it that in 1818.
+1819 or 1820 could work too, particularly if you want to pretend that LeBreton called the site Britannia when he built his home here, although he may have already named it that in 1818, or not.